AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/fpid.md

 The servlet then writes the FPID to the response as a JSON object in the form: `{ fpid: "<FPID VALUE>" }`.

 It is important to provide the FPID to the client in the body since the FPID cookie is marked `HttpOnly`, meaning only the server can read its value, and client-side JavaScript cannot.
+To avoid unnecessarily refetching the FPID on every page load, a `FPID_CLIENT` cookie is aso set, indicating the FPID has been generated and exposing the value to the client-side JavaScript for use.

-The FPID value from the response body is used to parameterize calls using the Platform Web SDK.
+The FPID value is used to parameterize calls using the Platform Web SDK.

 Below is example code of a AEM servlet endpoint (available via `HTTP GET /bin/aep/fpid`) that generates or refreshes an FPID cookie, and returns the FPID as JSON.